News

 Advertising

-The Northern Territory is set to sparkle more than ever in 2024 thanks to the return of its free light and art spectacular, Parrtjima - A Festival in Light, from April 12-21.
-It’s not too early to submit those leave requests and start planning your trip because the must-see First Nations celebration has just unveiled its 2024 program – and registrations are already open.
+Australia’s dusty red desert is set to sparkle more than ever in 2025 thanks to the return of our nation’s biggest light and art spectacular – Parrtjima, A Festival in Light – from April 4 to 13.
+It’s not too early to submit those leave requests and start planning your trip, as registrations for this must-see First Nations celebration are already open.
+And the best part?
+Entry is completely free.

-Parrtjima (pronounced Par-chee-ma) takes its name from the Arrernte word Parrtma, which means ‘lighting up’ in two ways – both illuminating an object and shedding light on a subject.
-Billed as the only Aboriginal light festival of its kind in the world, Parrtjimal shares timeless stories of the world’s oldest continuous culture through innovative art installations and large-scale projections.
-The theme for the festival’s ninth iteration is ‘Interconnectedness’, embodying how everything in Indigenous culture is connected, with a particular focus on planting seasons and Indigenous Australians’ connection with the land and kwatye (meaning both water and rain) – which ultimately, connects us all.
+Parrtjima (pronounced Par-chee-ma) takes its name from the Arrernte word parrtjima, which means ‘lighting up’ in two ways – both illuminating an object and shedding light on a subject.
+Billed as the only Aboriginal light festival of its kind in the world, Parrtjima shares timeless stories of the world’s oldest continuous culture through innovative art installations and large-scale projections.
+This all ties into the festival’s tenth-anniversary theme, ‘Timelessness’, which will celebrate the enduring connection between generations through sound and storytelling.

 RECOMMENDED: